 Above Santa Emilia, atop one of the rainforest mountains, lies the community of LaFlor.
-There, 55 families are trying to eke out a living with no electricity, no clean water, and no health or social services.
+There, 55 families are trying their best to make a living without electricity, clean water, and health or social services.

-Santa Emilia is a coffee-growing community in the mountainous rain forest of the Department (state) of Matagalpa in central Nicaragua.
-The area includes, and is highly interdependent with, a 12,000 acre coffee farm by the same name — Santa Emilia.
+Santa Emilia is a coffee-growing community in the mountainous rainforest of the Department (state) of Matagalpa in central Nicaragua.
+The area includes a 12,000 acre coffee farm by the same name — Santa Emilia.
 The area is home to about 2,500 people year round, plus an additional 800-1,000 migrant coffee pickers from November to February each year.

 Chacraseca is a 49-square mile farming community just east of Leon, near the Pacific Coast of Nicaragua.
-Most of the 8,000 residents of Chacraseca are subsistence farmers, averaging less than $2 per day per family in income.
-Life is lived constantly on the edge, but rather than despair the community has chosen to organize to work together to realize their dreams of a better life for all.
+Most of the 8,000 residents in Chacraseca are subsistence farmers, averaging less than $2 per day per family in income.
+Life is lived constantly on the edge, but rather than despair, the community has chosen to organize to work together to realize their dreams for a better life for all.